 Xin Liu, MIT Space Exploration Initiative Arts Curator

-To answer this, the teams on this project have collectively built the first biological system to upcycle single-use polyethylene terephthalate (PET) plastic into an environmentally benign “new plastic” via engineered bacteria.
+To answer this, the teams on this project have collectively built a biological system to upcycle single-use polyethylene terephthalate (PET) plastic into an environmentally benign “new plastic” via engineered bacteria.
 The system first introduces PET to an enzyme, which breaks it down into organic compounds, then utilizes the bacterial strain Pseudomonas putida to convert these compounds into β-ketoadipic acid (BKA)—a high-performance nylon monomer which can be formulated into various objects (think: a sneaker, a chair, or even a spacesuit).

 “We founded Seed Health with the belief that the application of microbes holds vast potential to solve some of our greatest health and environmental challenges.
 It is an honor to collaborate with experts at the forefront of microbial innovation to empower a circular economy for plastic and to imagine a future where ecologies impacted by human activity could recover,” said Seed Health Co-CEO and Co-Founder, Raja Dhir.